triforceGuy/TabManage/README.md

 - Eri:
 - Sarah:
 - Nick
-- Jessy: My part is going to create the buttons on the system settings page as well implement the new
-theme for our extension
+- Jessy: My part is going to create the buttons on the system settings page as well implement the new theme for our extension.

-- Bianca
+- Bianca: I'll work closely with Jessy to implement the functionality and theme changes we presentented on in class.

 <a name="retro"></a>
 ## Retrospective
 	- What Went Well?:
-		-
+		- The whole team worked really together.
 		-
 		-
 		-